Attachment parenting, also known as natural parenting, is an intuitive, remarkable way to raise independent children.

 Attachment Parenting Real Life Examples

-I can’t speak for AP parents everywhere, but I can offer my perspective as an attachment parenting practicer.
-Here are some ways I have practiced attachment parenting with my child:
+I can’t speak for AP parents everywhere, but I can offer my perspective from raising two children this way.

 Breastfeeding

-By breastfeeding our son for 19 months, my son learned that we can trust our bodies and nature to provide for us.
-He also benefits from the bond we shared and knowing his needs were always met.
+By breastfeeding, children learn that we can trust our bodies and nature to provide for us.
+They also benefit from the bond we shared and knowing their needs were always met.

 Gentle Discipline

-By practicing gentle discipline with our son, and teaching him respect, he learns that we respect him and that he is worthy of the respect of others.
-Logical consequences teach him responsibility for his own actions.
+By practicing gentle discipline and teaching respect, they learns that they are worthy of the respect of others.
+Logical consequences teach responsibility for their own actions.

 Co-sleeping